coderitter/mbd-mqtt-packer/README.md

-# C MQTT packer by Coderitter
+# Embedded MQTT packer by Coderitter

 A packer for MQTT written in plain C99.
 It packs und unpacks MQTT to and from byte arrays.
 It has no dependencies.
 It also does not provide the flow of the protocol, neither for the client nor for the server, but it can be used to create client and server implementations.